-Royal Alberta Museum is at 9828 103A Ave.
-Alberta's natural and human history museum houses a permanent collection in three main galleries, with changing displays and events scheduled throughout the year.
+Royal Alberta Museum is at 9810 103a Ave.
+N.W.
+Fresh from a $375.5-million renovation in 2018, Alberta's natural and human history museum houses a permanent collection in three main galleries, in addition to a children's gallery with hands-on play areas, a bug gallery with spiders and other invertebrates, and a feature gallery with changing exhibits.

 The Human History hall on the first floor tells the story of Alberta's people through artifacts, displays and multimedia about early Indigenous inhabitants, European settlers, cowboys, pioneers and revolutionary figures in the province's history.
 The second floor Natural History hall showcases animals and plants from the Ice Age and beyond with dioramas, fossils and life-size skeletons of mastodons, mammoths and rare prehistoric beasts.

 Daily 10-6 (also Thurs.-Fri.
 6-8 p.m.), mid-May through Sept.
 2; 10-5 (also Thurs.
 5-8 p.m.), rest of year.
 Closed last Mon. of the month, Christmas Eve and Christmas.
 Hours may vary during special exhibits.
 Phone ahead to confirm schedule.

 Ratings and Reviews are the subjective opinion of individual consumers, travel agents or travel counselors and not the opinion of the American Automobile Association ”AAA” or AAA Clubs.
 Neither AAA nor AAA Clubs shall be held liable for any damages resulting from display or use of these ratings or reviews.